vfaraji89/vfaraji89/README.md

-# Hi, It's Vahid! 👋
+Hi, I'm Vahid! 👋
+##About Me

-👀I'm passionate about the intersection of labour market, text and people data.
+👀 Passionate about labour market, text and people data 🧮 Interested in Math, Econometrics and Advanced Statistics 🌱 Currently improving Python skills and exploring data science and LLMs

-## My programming skills

-- 📊 Intermediate at R and 🐍 Python (Numpy, Pandas, )
-- Econometrics packages

-## Contact Me

-📫 You can reach me at [vfaraji89@gmail.com](mailto:vfaraji89@gmail.com)
+🔧 Skills
+Pandas,Numpy,Pydata,SQL

-## Target Projects
+🎯 Target Projects

+Skill Extraction
+Position Classification
-Skill Taxonomy, Position Classification and Text data for Wage or compensation
+Text data for Wage and compensation

-## Current Learning Focus

-I'm currently focusing on improving my Python skills and exploring the vast world of data science and NLP.

-## Let's Connect!
+📊 GitHub Stats
+Show Image
+📫 Contact Me

+Email: vfaraji89@gmail.com
+LinkedIn

-Feel free to reach out if you have any questions, want to collaborate, or just chat about data! 😊
+Feel free to reach out if you want to collaborate or chat about data! 😊

 <!---
 --->